Table of Contents[Hide][Show]

 Luckily, there is a way to block these attacks using a device called a USB data blocker.

-The biggest downside to USB data blockers is the electricity that your phone charges through the cable will be reduced.
+The biggest downside to using data blockers is the electricity that your phone charges through the cable will be reduced.
 But sacrificing slower charging speeds for better security is worth the extra peace of mind.

 What Are The Best USB Data Blockers (aka USB Condoms)?